Immigration Policy Changes FAQ

 2. Can I travel outside the U.S.?
 Can I get my visa renewed?
 I am a citizen of X country, am I allowed to travel?

-Travel bans may be imminent.
+International travel may be high risk for all clients due to strict vetting and enforcement.
 BIO does not currently recommend our clients to engage international travel for personal or professional reasons.

 See current information on the BIO Immigration Policy Updates page and NAFSA: Association of International Educators page on Current Administration Executive and Regulatory Actions for detailed summaries of current executive and federal agency actions impacting the international education community.
 If you are currently maintaining a student, scholar or employee immigration status in the U.S. and you depart, BIO cannot guarantee your ability to return to the U.S. in a timely manner, which could have an impact on your U.S. visa status if you are unable to return to the US to continue your requirements as a student, scholar or employee.